Spice maker McCormick sees 'pushback' from retailers on price increases -CEO

 A 23-ounce bottle of Frank's Red Hot costs about $5.38 on Walmart.com.

-(Reporting by Jessica DiNapoli in Boca Raton, Florida; Editing by Jamie Freed)
+(Reporting by Jessica DiNapoli in Boca Raton, Florida; Editing by Jamie Freed and Mark Porter)

 ((Jessica.DiNapoli@thomsonreuters.com; 845-591-4428; @jessicadinapoli))